ramblingsofadev/docs/console.md

 {
     public function __construct(private ICommandBus $commandBus) {}

-    public function handle(Input $input,IOutput $output)
+    public function handle(Input $input, IOutput $output)
     {
         $this->commandBus->handle('foo arg1 --option1=value', $output);
     }
 }
 ```

-If you want to call the other command but not write its output, use the `Aphiria\Console\Output\SilentOutput` output.
+If you want to call the other command but not write its output, use the `SilentOutput` output.

 > **Note:** If a command is being called by a lot of other commands, it might be best to refactor its actions into a separate class.
 This way, it can be used by multiple commands without the extra overhead of calling console commands through PHP code.